 Above is a parallel between an analog photograph taken in 2003 in Paris, when I was still shooting film, and a digital image taken in 2012 in Patras and processed with my processing method, Photography Drawing.

 In other words, this is a comparison between creating a photograph relying on the light we can capture in the scene, thus being dependent on this light, in the case of working with film, and creating a photograph by transforming light and shadows in such a way as to embody our personal artistic vision in a digital photograph.

 In the latter case, we do not depend on the light conditions in the scene and what they allow us to capture but only on our vision about the scene we see and interpret.

 PHOTOGRAPHY AND (en)VISIONOGRAPHY

-To come back to Greek, we can now say that (en)Visionography = (en) + Vision + γράφω (write), meaning (en)Visionography is “write with Vision” instead of “write with light”.
+To come back to the Greek etymology, if we want to extrapolate, we can now say that (en)Visionography = (en) + Vision + γράφω (write), meaning (en)Visionography is the photography where the artist “writes with Vision” instead of “writing with light”.